Occurred: June 2021

 Report incident 🔥 | Improve page 💁 | Access database 🔢

-A software engineer based in Switzerland discovered that a Google search of his name confused him with a serial killer of the same name.
+A software engineer discovered that a Google search of his name confused him with a serial killer of the same name, prompting concerns about the system's accuracy and reliability.

 Google removed Georgiev's image from the killer's infobox after the engineer had reported the issue.

-The incident raised concerns about the accuracy and reliability of Google’s Knowledge Graph, and the potential for such errors to have troubling consequences.
+The incident raised concerns about the accuracy and reliability of Google’s Knowledge Graph and the potential for these kinds of errors to have harmful consequences.

 Google Knowledge Graph